mjdave/tui/README.md

 With no virtual machine, and no bindings required in C++, all of the data and script state is stored in a public std::map or std::vector under the hood.
 Scripts and tables are parsed together and are treated the same.
 Each character is simply parsed one by one in a single phase, with data loaded into a data tree immediately, and functions stored and called as required.

-This means you can use it as a scripting language, that just happens to also have built in serialization support for both binary and human readable data formats.
+This means mjscript can solve two problems.
+You can use it as a fast and small scripting language, that also happens to have built in serialization support for both binary and human readable data formats.

 Or you can use it as a data format and serialization library.
 Where you might have used XML, JSON, plists, or other ways of storing and sharing data, mjscript reads JSON out of the box, while adding a bunch of new features: